When Strong Conviction Becomes a Cognitive Trap

 The Asymmetric Update Test

-If positive news increases conviction dramatically but negative news barely moves it, confirmation bias is present.
+If positive news dramatically increases conviction while negative news barely changes it, confirmation bias is likely active.

 The Source Diversity Test